It is necessary to have a firearms licence in order to possess or borrow a firearm or to acquire, by any means, a firearm or ammunition.

 A firearms licence must be valid for the class or classes of firearms in ones possession.
 The three classes are:

-The Possession and Acquisition Licence (PAL) allows an individual to continue in possession of firearms they already own and to acquire more firearms.
-With the exception noted above, it is the only licence available to those who do not currently hold a firearms licence.
+The Possession and Acquisition Licence (PAL) allows an individual to continue to be in possession of firearms they already own and to acquire more firearms.
+It is the only licence available to those who do not currently hold a firearms licence.
 To be eligible, specific safety-training requirements must be met.

 Both types of licence allow the licence holder to acquire ammunition.

 A valid registration certificate is required for each restricted or prohibited firearm that an individual possesses.
 A certificate issued under the former firearms legislation (prior to December 1, 1998) is no longer valid.

 If a restricted or prohibited firearm is borrowed, the registration certificate must also be borrowed.

 If a restricted or prohibited firearm that is registered in Canada is bought or sold, the registration records must be updated to show the transfer of ownership.
 Records must also be updated when a registered firearm is disposed of – for example, if it is turned in to police or a firearms officer.
 The local police service should be contacted to make suitable arrangements for the firearms to be picked up or delivered.
 Firearms should not be taken to police services without making prior arrangements.
 To transfer and register a restricted or prohibited firearm to a new owner, or to notify the Registrar of the disposal of a registered firearm, please call 1-800-731-4000.

 Restricted or prohibited firearms must be verified by an approved verifier if:

 Please call 1-800-731-4000 for help in verifying a firearm.